Ph.D. Candidate in Economics Department of Economics, University of York, United Kingdom.

 Research Fields Labor Economics, Economics of Education, Health Economics, Economic History, Applied Microeconometrics.

-Upward Spillovers of Human Capital: Children’s Increased Schooling and Old-age Parents’ Health and Wellbeing (Joint with Thomas Cornelissen).
-[Work-in-Progress]
+Upward Spillovers of Human Capital: Children’s Exposure to Compulsory Schooling and Old-age Parents’ Health and Well-being.

 Do the More Educated Utilize More Health Care Services?
-Evidence from Vietnam Using a Regression Discontinuity Design [Predoctoral Research].
+Evidence from Vietnam Using a Regression Discontinuity Design.
 International Journal of Health Economics and Management 18(3): 277-299, 2018.
 [File]

 * These papers were written in the years prior to my Ph.D. study when I had learned how to do research in economics at the very basic level, and they were not improved during my Ph.D. years even published during the same period.